jibingeo/next-auth/www/docs/getting-started/example.md

 ---
-id: getting-started
+id: example
-title: Getting Started
+title: Example Code
 ---

-*This documentation is for next-auth@beta and is not complete.
-It will be updated closer to release.*

-**This is beta software and is not ready for production use!**

-## Requirements
+## Example Project

-This guide assumes you have new (or existing) Next.js project and have used Next.js before.

-* The easiest way to get started is to [clone the example project](https://github.com/iaincollins/next-auth-example)
+The easiest way to get started is to [check out the example project](https://github.com/iaincollins/next-auth-example).

+## How to Add NextAuth.js to an Existing Site

+This guide assumes you have used Next.js before.

-* Choose an [OAuth provider](/providers) to try out and/or use passwordless email sign in
+1. **Choose an [OAuth provider](/configuration/providers) to try it out with.**
-* A MySQL, Postgress, MongoDB or SQLite database

-:::tip
+   *GitHub is an easy OAuth service get started with.*

+   You can also use passwordless email sign in.

+2. **Create an empty MySQL, MariaDB, Postgress or MongoDB database.**

+   If you don't have one and just want to try it out, you can also use SQLite.

+:::note
-You can create your own providers and use NextAuth.js with any database but to get started it's recommended to stick to one of the included providers and supported databases.
+You use NextAuth.js with any OAuth service and any database; if you are trying it out for the first time it's best to stick to one of the included providers and supported databases.
 :::

-## Server
+### Server (API Route)

 To add NextAuth.js to a project create a file to handle authentication requests in the `/api` routes folder.